narenkanasu/MyRepo/README.md

 # GitHubForAuthors
- HOWTO guide for using Git/GitHub with LaTex.
+ HOWTO document for using Git/GitHub with LaTex.